 The challenge is that there is so much suffering in our world.
 How do you choose?
 Singer argues that in most cases, if you strip away the emotional arguments, it’s often quite clear which opportunity presents the greater need.

 Take for instance the cause of food insecurity.
 People are hungry.
 Hunger creates suffering.
 It’s a good cause.
 Here are your choices:

 - A family of four who go to your church and who have fallen on hard times and won’t be able to eat a proper Thanksgiving meal.

 - A homeless family of four who are only eating one decent meal a day at a local shelter.

 - A family of four in a war-torn country with a famine who on some days don’t eat at all and may die from starvation.

 None of us have unlimited resources to contribute.
 If you want to do the most possible good, you need to make choices.

-Extreme Poverty Is Typically Not in the U.S.
+Extreme Poverty Is More Common Outside the U.S.